 The role of translators and interpreters in health settings is a critical element for the proper functioning of any health system, especially in countries with a multicultural background like the United States.
 They help to bridge the linguistic gap between physicians and their patients.
 Unfortunately, COVID-19 further complicated a difficult scenario.
 We must thank all those unnoticed multilingual heroes giving their best in hospitals, shoulder to shoulder with health workers.

-COVID-19 is shaking the world, and the humanity is now facing an unprecedented crisis.
+COVID-19 is shaking the world, and humanity is now facing an unprecedented crisis.
 Indeed, this context is only comparable to the aftermath of the two world wars.
-Unfortunately, nobody paid attention to the warning made by the father of Microsoft, Bill Gates, during his presentation in the TED Talks back in 2015 entitled “The Next Outbreak”.
+Unfortunately, nobody paid attention to the warning made by Microsoft founder, Bill Gates, during his presentation in the TED Talks back in 2015 entitled “The Next Outbreak”.
 Back then, he said: “if anything kills over 10 million people in the next few decades, it’s most likely to be a highly infectious virus rather than a war”.
 And he was not the only person to anticipate this global health catastrophe.
 In fact, he was just one on a list of people, mostly from the scientific community, that for decades underlined the importance of preparedness in the event of an imminent pandemic to take place, as detailed in an article published by National Geographic on April 8, 2020.

 As you may know, language is not a static entity, and is very likely to be influenced by major social changes.
 Indeed, those changes are taking place as we speak, in a society that is moving rapidly, like never before, thanks to A.I. and Big Data.
 This has become evident within the context of the COVID-19 pandemic.
 In fact, when you run a quick search in major internet browsers, such as Google, of terms such as: epidemic, pandemic, outbreak, social distancing, lockdown, asymptomatic, coronavirus, COVID-19 symptoms, statistics are very revealing.
 There is an overwhelming wave of information that we can easily associate to this current health crisis.
 This clearly leads to a surge in the amount of material associated to this topic, and the creation of new concepts and even new words.
 A wave of new terminology that will eventually need translation into several languages.